dottru/dotfiles/README.md

-# dotfiles
+# jmkogut's dotfiles

 Organised dotfiles for the intelligent developer.

+## Features

+Automatic installation and configuration of a vim / nodejs / haskell / python environment.
+Including syntax checkers and the lovely solarized colour scheme.
+Works on Arch Linux and Debian.
+I haven't tested it on any others since I use these dotfiles exclusively for amazon EC2 instances.

 ## Installation

-Simply run the following snippet in bash or (for customisation), checkout dottru/files then run `./setup.sh` in the repository to install.
+Simply run the following snippet in bash or (for customisation), checkout dottru/dotfiles then run `./setup.sh` in the repository to install.

 ## GENERIC INSTALL